 Now the story moves quickly forward.
 “Cain brought an offering to the Lord from the fruit of the soil; and Abel, for his part, brought the choicest of the firstlings of his flock.”
-For contrast, we will first discuss Abel and the meaning of his sacrifice.
-Abel is faithful in heart and mind and is pictured as he who loves righteousness for its own sake.
+In contrast, we will first discuss Abel and the meaning of his sacrifice.
+Abel stands faithful in heart and mind and pictured as he who loves righteousness for its own sake.
 He sees goodness in the world and sees God in all things.
 Abel associates himself with the best, the choicest.
-Abel recognizes God’s goodness, and demonstrates a fundamental faith in relationship to Him.
+Abel recognizes God’s goodness and demonstrates a fundamental faith in relationship to Him.
 The worship of God is ancient, and Abel’s sacrifice is the first true faith attribution we observe in the biblical story of man.

 Faith itself will become a subject of importance throughout the Hebrew and Christian bibles, imbedded and intrinsic within all biblical narratives—faith in giving, faith in receiving, as well as the consequences of the lack of faith.
 Just as in Jesus’ times, Belief-Faith now becomes the first initiated step onto the enlightenment pathway of the Way.
 Abel demonstrates faith as foremost.

 Cain’s offering, however, is the first indication of a problem concerning Cain.
 By contrast to Abel, Cain seems to gather whatever grain is handy.
 He makes no special or committed effort as a part of his attribution toward God.
 There is no mention or indication of Cain’s good intent.
 Cain seems only interested in ‘getting’, this ‘forcing of the ground’, not giving.
-He is not thoughtful toward God, but possessed and focused toward himself and his own struggles.
+He is not thoughtful toward God but possessed and focused on himself and his own struggles.

 Much as faith is intrinsic to the Way, openness before God becomes a fundamental principle as well, what is often referred to today as transparency.
 Abel recognizes the goodness of God, and this infers that goodness must also reside in Abel.
 Cain and Abel both speak to God, but it is Abel who believes in God’s goodness and who begins the pathway of knowing Him.
 Abel gives sacrifice out of gratitude.

 Above all, Abel is righteous because he has received righteousness from God.
 Abel has received God in a manner Cain wills not.
-Abel has true relationship with God.
+Abel has a true relationship with God.
 Personal and intimate would describe Abel’s relationship.
 Abel personifies the nature of God in man, and for the traditional Christian interpretation becomes the first messianic figure.
 Being righteous and innocent, Abel reflects Messiah (Righteous Abel P. 2).

 However, Cain naturally brings of ‘his own part’, or from that which he had labored.
 It is not the fruits of his labor which is the problem.
-Cain comes of himself; Cain sees only his own earthly efforts; Cain works under his own perception of labor, the law of his labor, and thus what he perceives from his labor as good enough for God.
+Cain comes of himself, Cain sees only his own earthly efforts.
+Cain works under his own perception of labor, the law of his labor, and thus what he perceives from his labor as good enough for God.
 He comes in his natural self, not his obeisant self, nor righteously.
 So the argument that Cain does not make a blood-offering is a superficial conclusion.

 Cain brings of his labor, just as we all must.
 But, as the story progresses it is the soul-nature and intent of Cain that becomes more and more the issue.
 ‘I worked hard for this grain,’ Cain says to himself.
 ‘I give a fair share,’ he analyzes.
 The problem is that Cain’s whole approach to God is divisive, possessive, nor does Cain truly give his first, or best fruit.

-All of the root problems (separation) of man might be represented in these brief moments with Cain: lack of faith and faithfulness, lack of gratitude, lack of relationship, unity and oneness with God, insistence on one’s own values, which in Cain’s case are the values of a crude initiate.
+All of the root problems (separation) of man might be represented in these brief moments with Cain: lack of faith and faithfulness, lack of gratitude, lack of relationship, lack in unity and oneness with God, insistence on one’s own values, which in Cain’s case are the values of a crude initiate.
 Cain gives according to the laws and standards he has set up for himself.
 He is all about his inner law, vanity, and how he perceives conditions.
 He is not about the grace and goodness of God, nor relationship to Him.
 Cain represents the mortal world.

 Nothing in Cain indicates gratitude, and he may already despise Abel.
 “The Lord paid heed to Abel and his offering, but to Cain and his offering He paid no heed.”
-In this instance God focuses on the good, and dismisses that which is in lack.
+In this instance, God focuses on the good and dismisses that which is in lack.
 “Cain was much distressed and his face fell.”
 Cain is totally shocked.
 He has no idea how far he has fallen away.
 The daily intercourse of life is now beginning to reveal Cain.

 Does God recognize Cain’s urge to kill?
 It would seem so.
 The Hebrew Bible tells in v.
 8, “Kayin had words with his brother Hevel.”
 What words were these?
 Words like, ‘So you think you are better than me?’
 ‘You think God loves you more?’
 Cain lashes out with his words, and actions will soon follow.
-Cain follows his own word, and not the word of God.
+Cain follows his own word and not the word of God.
 How many of us have performed in like manner?

 “Come,” says Cain to his brother, “let us go into the field.”